ChatGPT & AI in

 The typical entry-level education for procurement jobs is to have a bachelor’s degree in procurement or even a related course.

 Now that we know why salary benchmarking is conducted, we must know where we can find the figures for these surveys.
 Below is the list where you can benchmark your salary:

 Procurement salary statistics let you show the average annual salary of procurement and supply chain professionals.

-Are salaries the same in each country?
+Are salaries the same in every country?

-No. salaries vary in each country.
+No, salaries vary in each country.
 The salary of a procurement professional is affected by the experience, education, industry, and location.

-+ Where can I benchmark salaries?
+Where can I benchmark salaries?